Booss3my/Indeed_scraper/README.md

 ![scraper](https://user-images.githubusercontent.com/56868809/157312375-1e0890cd-2ceb-467d-b1ec-3368f35f9073.png)

-# Before Running scraper on an EC2 UBUNTU instance
+# Example using an EC2 Ubuntu instance
 - Make sure your instance has sufficient compute (2vcpus and 8Gb Ram is more than enough)
 - Make sure you allow inboud connections on port 8080 for the (airflow webserver) and 5432 for postgres.
 - Set up a init_instance.sh file, then run it, and it should start all containers: